Struggling to get interviews?

-We’ve put together a list of tips and tricks to help you write a sorority resume that maximizes your chances of receiving a bid from your top choice.
+We’ve put together a writing guide along with a free template to help you write a sorority resume that maximizes your chances of receiving a bid from your top choice.

 Sorority resume example